Table of Contents

 Secondary hydroceles usually subside upon treatment of the primary inciting pathology.

-The most common presentation is generalized painless; often chronic scrotal mass.
-Other relatively rare clinical features are summarized as follows:
+The most common presentation is generalized painless; that is chronic scrotal mass.
+Other relatively rare symptoms are summarized as follows:

 - Difficulty walking

-- Traction like sensation; dull aching pain in the scrotum
+- Traction like sensation; dull ache in the scrotum

 - Difficulty in micturition